openenclave/openenclave/doc/GettingStarted.md

 build$ make
 ```

-This builds the entire OpenEnclave SDK, creating the following files.
+This builds the entire Open Enclave SDK, creating the following files.

 | Filename                          | Description                                           |
 |-----------------------------------|-------------------------------------------------------|